 They typically occur in adults and sometimes during the teenage years.

-Signs of bunions are hard to miss:
+Signs and symptoms of bunions are hard to miss:

 - Big or small toe leans towards the rest of the toes